askui/askui/docs/docs/02-Getting Started/getting-started.md

 - Node.js version 16 or above
 - npm version 7.10 or above
-- as the askui library is not yet publicly available but instead hosted on a private registry, you are going to need a [deploy token](https://docs.gitlab.com/ee/user/project/deploy_tokens/) to be able to authenticate and authorize yourself with the registry (if you haven't yet received one from us, please reach out to us at info@askui.com)
+- as the askui library is not yet publicly available but instead hosted on a private registry, you need a [deploy token](https://docs.gitlab.com/ee/user/project/deploy_tokens/) to be able to authenticate and authorize yourself with the registry (if you haven't yet received one from us, please reach out to us at <info@askui.com>)
 - :warning: **Linux**: Currently, the windowing system Wayland is not supported.
-[How to Switch to Xorg from Wayland](https://www.maketecheasier.com/switch-xorg-wayland-ubuntu1710/)
+You can switch to Xorg to make askui work with your Linux distribution (see [How to Switch to Xorg from Wayland](https://www.maketecheasier.com/switch-xorg-wayland-ubuntu1710/)).

 ## Installation